Guide - A Costa da Morte, Travelling Through Eastern Route

 One Surf Academy.
 Surf classes

-Once you've regained your strength, it's time to continue discovering more hidden corners of Costa da Morte.
-Head towards Ponteceso, and this time, we suggest taking a detour towards Cabo San Adrián to enjoy the spectacular view of the Sisargas Islands.
-Nearby, explore the beautiful beaches of Beo and Barizo—they're stunning!
+Once you’ve regained your energy, it’s time to continue discovering more hidden corners of A Costa da Morte.
+Continue your journey towards Ponteceso, and this time, we suggest taking a detour to Cabo San Adrián to enjoy the spectacular view of the Sisargas Islands.
+Nearby, don’t miss the beautiful beaches of Beo and Barizo!

-Next, make your way to the Punta Nariga Lighthouse, one of the most imposing lighthouses in Costa da Morte.
-Marvel at its views in this breathtaking natural setting.
+Afterwards, head to the Punta Nariga Lighthouse, one of the most impressive lighthouses on A Costa da Morte, and be amazed by its views in a stunning natural setting.

 Nariga Lighthouse and Beo Beach